 Life is the sum of all the phenomena that occur from the birth of living things until their death.
 Humans, living species, meet all their life needs on land due to their biological characteristics. [...]

 A floating concrete pontoon is a solid form made of reinforced concrete and an inner group of chambers filled with a lightweight watertight material, typically polystyrene.

-The essence of the technology of design and manufacturing of floating concrete structures, is the calculation and design to produce a heavy structure that will meet the following requirements:
+The essence of the technology of design and manufacturing of floating concrete structures, is the calculation and design to produce a heavy duty structure that will meet the following requirements.

 Concrete pontoons are completely unsinkable, have high buoyancy, and a constant freeboard height.
 They can be equipped with accessories such as boat booms, electricity, water, lighting pedestals and bollards, etc. The concrete decks of pontoons can be patterned with things like cobblestones or paving stones or other furnishings.